Bryan Bresee: Early life

 Bresee played football at Urbana High School in Frederick, Maryland before transferring to Damascus High School in Damascus, Maryland.
 In both 2017 and 2019, he helped lead Damascus to state championship victories.
-Bresee was a five-star recruit coming out of high school.
+Alongside his football prowess in highschool, Bresee also lettered in basketball, where he averaged 13.7 points and 11.9 rebounds a game.
+Bresee was a five-star recruit coming out of high school and was ranked as the nation's top overall recruit by 247Sports.
 He committed to Clemson, turning down offers from Penn State, Alabama, Georgia, and Ohio State.
 He was named to the All-American Bowl following his senior season.